UnitConversion/unitConversion/documents/activeinterlock/webclient.rst

 Web client
 ==============================================

 Web client is implemented using *Angular.js* and *jquery*.
-It connects to the server through RESTful Interface and is served from the django server.
+It connects to the server through RESTful Interface and is served by the Django server.

 Description and usage of the user interface
 --------------------------------------------